vv52/maniacrhythm/README.md

 7. Visual charting engine

 ## Changelog

+As of alpha v0.1.4
+1. Added demo chart for "As Above So Below" by Temenigru
+2. Doubled note scroll speed for legibility
+3. Changed the way BL mode is handled internally, added BLACK LABEL MODE text in corner of gameplay when mode is active, and slightly loosened BL judgement
+4. Added mouse navigation to song select screen

 As of alpha v0.1.3
 1. Fixed bug where accuracy, score, and a few internal variables did not properly reset after a song and carried over to the next.